Country Garden

-Country Garden (碧桂园 (Bìguìyuán, bik1 gwai3 jyun4)) is a property development company based in Guangdong, China, owned by Yang Guoqiang's family.
-In 2020, it is ranked 147th in Fortune Global 500 List.
+Country Garden (碧桂园 (Bìguìyuán, bik1 gwai3 jyun4)) is a real estate development company headquartered in Shunde, Foshan, Guangdong, China.
+It is owned by Yang Guoqiang's family.

+The company ranked 206th in Fortune Global 500 list of 2023.
 Country Garden features a market capitalization of over US$29.84 billion as of 2018; with 187 high-end township developments throughout China, Malaysia and Australia among its vast international project portfolio.
-The company is incorporated in Cayman Islands.
+The company is incorporated in the Cayman Islands.

-Its headquarters are in Beijiao Town (北滘镇), Shunde District, Foshan.
+In October 2023, the company announced that it was unable to fulfill its offshore debt obligations and was subsequently deemed in default on approximately US$11 billion of bonds, making it another victim of the 2020–2023 Chinese property sector crisis.

+In July 2024, the Hong Kong High Court decided to postpone the hearing of Country Garden’s liquidation petition to January 20, 2025, giving the company some breathing room to finalize its offshore debt restructuring plan.
+On January 16, 2025, the company presented a proposal to its offshore creditors aimed at reducing $11.6 billion in debt.

 History

-Established in 1992 in Shunde, Guangdong, Country Garden was listed on the Hong Kong Stock Exchange on April 20, 2007.
-Founder Yang Guoqiang built the company from scratch, having previously worked as a farmer and on construction sites.
-The company now has interests in property development, construction, fitting and decoration, property management and hotel operations in a wide variety of global markets.
+Yang Guoqiang founded Country Garden in 1992 in Shunde, Guangdong.
+He built the company from scratch, having previously worked as a farmer and on construction sites.
+The company now has interests in property development, construction, fitting and decoration, property management, and hotel operations in a wide variety of global markets.

 In 2005, Yang transferred his shares in Country Garden Holdings Company Limited to his daughter, Yang Huiyan.
-In October 2007, she was declared the richest woman in Asia by Forbes magazine, with a net worth of US$16 billion.
+On April 20, 2007, Country Garden was listed on the Hong Kong Stock Exchange, and in October 2007, Yang Huiyan was declared the wealthiest woman in Asia by Forbes, with a net worth of US$16 billion.

-In 2014, Country Garden was ranked the 6th largest property developer in China by sales revenue.

-On April 2, 2015, Chinese insurance giant Ping An became the second largest shareholder in Country Garden by acquiring 9.9% of the company for US$800 million.
+In 2014, Country Garden was ranked the sixth largest property developer in China by sales revenue.
+On April 2, 2015, Chinese insurance giant Ping An became the second largest shareholder in Country Garden by acquiring 9.9 percent of the company for US$800 million.

-In February 2020, in response to the COVID-19 pandemic, the Sydney office of a Country Garden subsidiary, Risland Australia, sourced 82 tonnes of supplies, which were subsequently airlifted to Wuhan.
-This daigou operation has caused concern in Australia.
+In February 2020, in response to the COVID-19 pandemic, the Sydney office of a Country Garden subsidiary, Risland Australia, sourced eighty-two tonnes of supplies, which were subsequently airlifted to Wuhan.
+This daigou operation has caused concern that those activities of Chinese companies may have contributed to shortages of personal protective equipment products in Australia.
+In 2023, Country Garden joined the ranks of property companies such as Evergrande Group succumbing to the 2020–2023 Chinese property sector crisis.
+Following a series of credit rating downgrades and delayed bond coupons due to a liquidity crisis, the company missed US$15 million in payments in October 2023, triggering cross defaults in up to $11 billion of offshore bonds.
+It subsequently removed PwC as its financial auditor.

-International developments